TripleAxxx/metactf-2fa-apk/twoFactorAndroid.md

 got the code now let's try it out it worked and i got the flag
 ![[Pasted image 20250228053039.png]]
-the code last for 5 seconds
+the otp code last for 5 seconds